-How Do You Grow Rhubarb Plants in Your Garden
+How to Plant, Grow and Harvest Rhubarb Plants in Your Garden

 How to Grow Rhubarb in Pots

 I'll share with you all you need to know about planting, growing and harvesting rhubarb.
 Once you have prepared the garden or pot properly, the same plants will give you a harvest every year for up to ten years.
 This makes growing rhubarb well worth the effort of finding a space for it even if you have a small garden.

 How to Grow Rhubarb from Seed

 Where to Plant

 If you have a small garden area for growing vegetables then every bit of it is precious.
 Most vegetables and fruit need full sunlight to grow to its best.
 Rhubarb can tolerate a partially shaded area if need be.
 It does not like hot sun and grows better in a cooler area.

 You will want to leave these plants in the same place for at least ten years so some planning is needed.
 I have two raised beds at the end of my small garden for growing vegetables and fruit.
 At the end of the far bed, I have a mound of soil I turned into a raised rockery.

 I have a tree which is being trained against the wall and flowers in the front.
 The remainder of this mound is where I planted my rhubarb.
 It grows there every year and does not interfere with my other crops.